-This is one of the recurring themes of my technomadics… machines that opened some of the most amazing doors.
-It was an honor, during three successive days in 1992, to speak at BBN, Thinking Machines, and MIT Media Lab.
+This is a recurring theme of my technomadics… playing with machines that opened amazing doors.
+It was almost dizzying, during three successive days in 1992, to speak at BBN, Thinking Machines, and MIT Media Lab.

-BBN (originally Bolt, Beranek and Newman and now part of Raytheon) was best known in the old days for developing the packet switching technology that formed Arpanet and this Internet that we all take for granted.
-You can read more about them here, or a LOT more about them in this PDF.
+BBN (originally Bolt, Beranek and Newman and now part of Raytheon) was best known in the olden days for developing the packet switching technology behind Arpanet as well as this Internet we take for granted.
+You can read more about them here.

 High Tech Nomadness in Dataspace